melon-boy/odroid-webserver/README.md

 * --hostname HOSTNAME: Replace HOSTNAME with your desired host name.
 This parameter is mandatory.
 * --ip IP: Replace IP with your static ip address.
 If the **--ip** parameter is supplied **--mask** and **--gateway** parameters are mandatory.
 * --mask MASK: Replace MASK with your network mask.
 * --gateway GW: Replace GW with your gateway ip address.
-* --keymap KEYMAP: Configure layout for your keyboard.
-This parameter is optional.

 If primary network configuration configuration is not supplied, network is configured in **dhcp** mode.